 Mandel is also largely responsible for keeping the Four Seasons lineup of Frankie Valli, Tommy DeVito, Bob Gaudio, Nick Massi, and Joe Russo unchanged.
 He did not want to see the Four Seasons, which he called his “dream band”, to have any departures and replacements the way other bands have had, as he explained to the band’s members.
 In his mind, as it is in mine, replacing any of the members of that band would be like replacing one of the Beatles, or Mick Jagger in the Rolling Stones.

 Herbie Mandel lives in his native Brooklyn, but also has residences in Newark, Manhattan, and Los Angeles.
-He plans to retire alongside Bob Crewe on October 21, 2022.
+He retired alongside Bob Crewe on October 21, 2022.
 His wife, Bessie Mandel, is much shorter than he is.
 Bessie’s height is 5 feet, 3 inches.

 - The Silver Sharks, the Grenades, and the Grasshoppers are my invention and are among the rock bands that had risen with somewhat great success during the late 1950s, before the emergence of the Four Seasons.